-• For Q1 and Q2 FY 2020, the ATF reported that biweekly reports on NICS denials were provided to state law enforcement fusion centers 50% of the time, during each quarter.
-The ATF met its quarterly targets (50%).
+• For FY 2020, the ATF reported that biweekly reports on NICS denials were provided to state law enforcement fusion centers 50 percent of the time, throughout the fiscal year.
+The ATF met its annual target (50%) for this measure.

-The number of USAO federal firearms prohibitor records submitted to NICS is a new performance measure, that will be reported by the USAO, both quarterly and annually.

-To achieve a 10% increase in the number of USAO records submitted to NICS by the end of FY 2021, the Department will work towards a 5% increase, each fiscal year.
+The number of USAO federal firearms prohibitor records submitted to NICS is also a new performance measure that is reported by the USAO, both quarterly and annually.
+To achieve a 10 percent increase in the number of USAO records submitted to NICS by the end of FY 2021, the Department will work towards a 5% increase, each fiscal year.

-• For Q1 FY 2020, the number of USAO records uploaded to NICS increased by 1.7% - exceeding its quarterly target of 1.25%.
-For Q2, the number of USAO records submitted to NICS increased by an additional 1.76%.
-From September 30, 2019 to March 31, 2020, the total number of USAO records uploaded to NICS increased from 1,355,401 to 1,403,085.
-To date, the USAOs have already achieved a 3.46% increase in records submitted to NICS - 69% of the FY 2020 target.
+• For FY 2020, the number of USAO records uploaded to NICS increased by a total of 5.4 percent - exceeding the annual target (5%).
+From October 1,2019 to September 30, 2020, the total number of USAO records uploaded to NICS increased from 1,355,401 to 1,428,946.
+Though, the COVID-19 pandemic has impacted the activities of the USAOS, and therefore the Department's ability to reach some of its quarterly targets, the USAOs were able to increase the overall number of records submitted to NICS and successfully exceed its annual target.

 The Department completed most of its milestone activities, as part of Project Guardian, by February 4, 2020.
-The remaining activities will be completed in FY 2020.
+Specifically, the following milestones have been achieved: